 Boaters are never supposed to have a schedule, but when we were headed to Key West, I asked Rob “so, after we leave Key West, are we just bouncing around the Keys for a few weeks?”.
 That conversation was punctuated with a high five and a happy dance, because, yes, we were going to do exactly that!
 Our dear friends Mike and Lori McKean, were scheduled to be in Miami in late April, and we wanted to be sure to see them, so we had plenty of time to explore the Keys.
 We happily left Key West for further exploration on February 15.
 Our first stop was Looe Key, one of several stops along the coral reef that lines the state of Florida, where boaters can grab a mooring ball and jump into the water to dive or snorkel.
 We saw beautiful coral, colorful fish, a huge barracuda and not one, but TWO SHARKS!!

 Enroute to Looe Key, and grabbing a mooring ball

 From there, we went to Bahia Honda Key, where we threw an anchor between the overland highway bridge and part of Henry Flagler’s old railroad bridge.
 This Key is largely uninhabited, as it’s home to the 524 acre Bahia Honda State Park.
 The park boasts a 2.5 mile natural, white sand beach, a small marina and camping facilities.
 Unfortunately, much of the park and the trails were destroyed during Hurricane Irma, but the beaches remain pristine.
 We were the only boat at anchor there, and we relaxed and enjoyed a spectacular sunset.

 Magnificent Bahia Honda anchorage and sunset

-We moved into the State Park marina the next day due to high winds, and enjoyed the easy access to both the beach and the railroad bridge, where we watched the sunset.
+We moved into the State Park marina the next day due to high winds, and enjoyed the easy access to both the beach and the railroad bridge, where we watched another lovely sunset.
 We did snorkel a bit off of the beach, but saw nothing!
 We were advised NOT to snorkel off the beach by the bridge, as it’s a popular spot for the sharks to hang out.
+We don’t need to be told twice!

 The beach and the railroad bridge at Bahia Honda State Park